raul23/pyebooktools/README.rst

 The ``ebooktools.py`` script consists of various subcommands for the organization and management of ebook collections.
-The usage pattern for running one of the subcommands is as follows:
+The usage pattern for running one of the subcommands is as followed:

 .. code-block:: terminal